 Casein is a protein consisting of five different types: alpha casein, beta casein, gamma casein, delta casein, and kappa casein.
 Micellar casein is comprised of all five of these casein types in a natural globular structure.

 In many ways, micellar casein and whey protein are two different sides of the same coin.
 Both whey and casein come from milk, with whey (the liquid part of the milk) making up approximately 20% of the total protein, and casein (the curds) accounting for the remaining 80%.
-But while whey protein is perfect for fast digestion and absorption, micellar casein protein digests much more slowly.
-In other words, pure whey protein is fast digesting protein where micellar casein is slow digesting milk protein.
+But while whey protein is popular for fast digestion and has a quick absorption rate, micellar casein protein digests much more slowly.
+In other words, pure whey protein is fast digesting protein where micellar casein is a slow digesting, slow release protein.

-When you consume casein protein, stomach acids form a sort of “clump” around the protein and begin to release protein at a slow-but-sustained rate.
+When you consume a casein protein shake, stomach acids form a sort of “clump” around the protein and begin to release protein at a slow-but-sustained rate.
 This creates a steady stream of amino acids flowing into your muscles all day and all night.
 Casein milk protein is especially useful when consumed prior to sleep.

 During the seven or so hours that you spend sleeping per day, your body’s natural muscle building and repair processes continue.
 However, as you’re not generally consuming protein while you sleep, the body doesn’t have as easy access to amino acids.
 For example, within only four hours of consuming whey protein, your body has effectively run out of easy-access branched-chain amino acids (BCAA).
 Micellar casein provides your body with a long-duration source of BCAA before bed, and BCAA before bed means better protein synthesis (and improved muscle growth) all through the night.

-Micellar casein protein supplements have been linked to greater strength and endurance, improved metabolic rates, and better muscle gains.
+Micellar casein protein supplements have been linked to greater strength and endurance, better muscle gains, and improved metabolic rates and resistance training.

 Micellar casein is very similar to calcium caseinate, another slow digesting protein.
 Calcium caseinate is produced by using the insoluble portion of milk protein and taking it through another chemical reaction to purify it.
 Caseinate is less expensive than micellar casein powders, but for a reason.
 Calcium Caseinate is inferior to micellar casein because it is denatured during processing.
 Therefore if you're looking to for a casein protein that is produced without the use of chemicals, we suggest you stay away from calcium caseinate and stick micellar casein powders.